 You may have read about “drop-in” replacements for R22.
 We strongly against against this option.
-Typically a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
-It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+Typically a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
+It usually costs the homeowner more money, and almost always voids the manufacturer warranty.
 The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is suggesting retrofitting a system, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+The phrase “drop-in” is suggesting retrofitting a system, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
 In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which means the technician is forced to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is avoided, your system will quickly stop running, and you’ll need to get a new unit anyway.
+If this crucial step is avoided, your system will quickly stop running, and you’ll need to get a new unit anyway.

-It’s better to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
+It’s smart to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
 To avoid emergencies on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
 If you’re considering that route as well, then you’re in good company!